buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcOpeningElement.md

 The opening element stands for opening, recess or chase, all reflecting voids.
 It represents a void within any element that has physical manifestation.
 Openings can be inserted into walls, slabs, beams, columns, or other elements.

-> NOTE&nbsp; Definition according to ISO 6707-1: void in a building element
+> NOTE  Definition according to ISO 6707-1: void in a building element

 There are two different types of opening elements.
 The attribute _PredefinedType_ should be used to capture the differences: